-Douglas-fir pilings are prone to breaking at the mudline.
+Douglas fir pilings are prone to breaking at the mudline.
 In some cases, removal with a vibratory hammer is not possible because the pile will break apart due to the vibration.
 Broken or damaged piling can be removed by wrapping the individual pile with a cable and pulling it directly from the sediment with a crane.
 If the pile breaks between the waterline and the mudline it will be removed by water jetting.
+Water jetting would potentially be performed by divers working around the base of the piles and is not expected to have the potential to result in incidental take of marine mammals.

 A floating oil containment boom surrounding the work area will be deployed during creosote-treated timber pile removal.
 The boom will also collect any floating debris.
 Oil-absorbent materials will be deployed if a visible sheen is observed.
 The boom will remain in place until all oily material and floating debris has been collected.
-Used oil-absorbent materials will be disposed at an approved upland disposal site.
-The contractor shall also follow Best Management Practices (BMPs): NS-14-Material Over Water, NS-15-Demolition Adjacent to Water, and WM-4-Spill Prevention and Control listed in the CASQA Handbook.
+Used oil-absorbent materials will be disposed of at an approved upland disposal site.
+The contractor shall also follow Best Management Practices (BMPs): NS-14-Material Over Water, NS-15-Demolition Adjacent to Water, and WM-4-Spill Prevention and Control listed in the California